Violence in the emergency department is a serious and growing concern, causing significant stress to staff and patients who seek emergency care.

 There are many factors contributing to the increase in emergency department and hospital violence, and there is no one-size-fits-all solution.
 Employers and hospitals should develop workplace violence prevention and response procedures that address the needs of their particular facilities, staff, contractors, and communities, as those needs, and resources may vary significantly.

 Emergency physicians support H.R.
-1195, “The Workplace Violence Prevention for Health Care and Social Service Workers Act,” and believe they can and should serve an integral role in developing effective violence prevention strategies.
+1195, “The Workplace Violence Prevention for Health Care and Social Service Workers Act,” which was passed by the House of Representatives in April of 2021.
+This legislation would push toward effective violence prevention strategies, and emergency physicians serve an integral role to play in their development.

 ACEP is working with the U.S. Occupational Safety and Health Administration to seek input from emergency physicians to create federal workplace standards and protections for emergency departments.
 ACEP also offers tools and resources for emergency care teams placed in potentially dangerous situations, including de-escalation techniques and emergency department design considerations.